Michael-F-Bryan/rust-ffi-guide/src/callbacks/index.md

 usually methods on an object, allowing the object to "remember" every time the callback is called.

-Because there are no such thing as object methods in C, we'll need to emulate them with a function that takes a pointer to its state as its first argument.
+Because there are no such things as object methods in C, emulating them is required.
+This'll be a function that takes a pointer to its state as its first argument.

 ```C
 typedef int (*stateful_callback)(void *state, int intermediate_result);